rahulwa/terraform-newrelic-alerting/README.md

 - Response Time Background Slow
 - Response Time Web Slow

+And it also allows setup of any other type of alert using NRQL.
 For more info, look into [alerts.tf file](./alerts.tf).

-It can be used as
+It can be used as (though there are more tweaking can be done):

 ```hcl
 module "newrelic_alerts_sev1" {